 To get a better understanding of this project, our marketing manager, Kristyn, interviewed Julie Mach, the Conservation Director at CMC who has been leading the charge on all things CMC RIMS.

-Chatting with Julie Mach about the Colorado Mountain Club (CMC) Recreation Impact Monitoring System (RIMS)
+Chatting about the Colorado Mountain Club (CMC) Recreation Impact Monitoring System (RIMS)

 We’d love to hear you explain CMC RIMS in your own words.
 What does the data mean for CMC and why is it important?

-Julie: RIMS is all about gathering data on public land so that land managers can do a better job of both understanding recreation levels and effectively using our resources for conservation.
+Julie: RIMS is all about gathering data on public land.
+This helps land managers do a better job of both understanding recreation levels and effectively using our resources for conservation.
 At CMC, our team is regularly hiking, skiing, mountain climbing, and more.
-Every time we interact with the environment we have an impact on that habitat – as users of public land we need to be responsible for that impact.
+Every time we interact with the environment we have an impact on that habitat – as users of public land, we need to be responsible for that impact.

 There isn’t a lot of good data on what that impact looks like.
 Land managers in charge of maintaining the land and natural resources are flying blind: they often don’t have the personnel or resources to regularly visit and monitor the trails and facilities they are tasked with managing.
-Land managers lack vital data about visitor use, traffic volume, current state of trails and campsites, etc, to make informed decisions to properly conserve the land and surrounding natural resources.
+Moreover, land managers lack vital data about visitor use, traffic volume, current state of trails and campsites, etc. This prevents them from making informed decisions to properly conserve the land and surrounding natural resources.

 Our first goal was to find a way to collect all the data we need to make informed management decisions.
 Then we needed to pull that information in a way that land managers can easily make effective decisions.
 We worked with Norm Reitter at Sawatch Outliers to develop CMC RIMS, which is our data collection tool.
 Neat Data is the analytics component.
-By crowd-sourcing data through the CMC RIMS mobile app, Neat Data is able to process and and show the data in a form that land managers can interpret.
+Through crowdsourced data on the CMC RIMS mobile app, Neat Data is able to process and and show the data in a form that land managers can interpret.

 Congratulations, on CMC RIMS being selected for the Public Land’s Alliance Innovative Product of the Year Award!
 What was the inspiration for creating CMC RIMS?